-Ayurveda also recognizes that bliss comes from a subtle substance called ojas, commonly recognizable as the healthy glow of someone who is truly happy.
-Ojas is the subtle essence of kapha dosha, the by-product of healthy digestion and living a life that you love.
+Ayurveda also recognizes that bliss comes from a subtle substance called ojas, easily recognizable as the healthy glow and endurance of someone who is truly happy.
+Ojas is the subtle essence of kapha dosha, the by-product of healthy digestion and of a genuine love of life.

-Ojas grant strong immunity, resilience to stress, bright eyes and natural fertility.
+Ojas grant strong immunity, resilience to stress, bright eyes and natural fertility (creative or pro-creative).
 Some of the best ways to cultivate ojas is through daily spiritual practice (sadhana), good digestive habits and seasonal detoxification (panchakarma).

 - Bliss Comes From An Alignment With What You Love.

-One of the fastest ways to experience bliss is to follow your inspiration and explore the things that you feel most passionate or curious about.
-This may include arts, yoga, spirituality, travel, politics, writing, inspirational reading, a special project or hobby, or a new friend.
+One of the fastest ways to experience bliss is to follow your inspiration and explore the things that you feel most passionate about.
+This may include the arts, spirituality, travel, inspirational reading, a special project, or a new friend.

-Aligning with what you love doesn’t mean avoiding your responsibilities or necessarily quitting your day job.
-Most of the time, it involves taking small, sustainable steps toward what you know is right for you and what you love the most.
-Obeying the longing of your heart is one of the surest ways to connect to your inner joy, and to unite body, mind and spirit.
+Aligning with what you love doesn’t mean avoiding your responsibilities.
+Most of the time, it involves small, sustainable steps toward doing what you know is right for you and what you love the most.
+Obeying the longing of your heart is one of the surest ways to connect to your natural inner joy, and to unite body, mind and spirit.